OrzGeeker/OrzMC/README.md

 - [x] add a homepage for this project
 - [ ] add world backup function
 - [ ] refine the project script for readable
+- [ ] automation the process of installing JDK/JRE Runtime

 # Reference